Waitematā DHB Occupational Therapy - Community

 - Cognition screening.

-- Fatigue management & adapting occupations, life style design.
+- Fatigue & pain management through adapting occupations, life style design.

 According to service specifications provided by the funder, referrals to allied health Community Occupational Therapy are taken from: